Help us by supporting the Missouri PTA Scholarship Program.

 Missouri PTA is pleased to announce our 2020 scholarship recipients.

-These recipients were chosen from over twenty applications based on their academic integrity, community service, recommendations from teachers and counselors and their desire, passion and commitment to the teaching profession.
+These recipients were chosen based on their academic integrity, community service, recommendations from teachers and counselors and their desire, passion and commitment to the teaching profession.
 We are proud of the accomplishments of these young people and we look forward to their future success.